masasam/dotfiles/README.md

 If you customize zsh by making zsh the default shell It may not be possible to login and it may be very troubling.

-So when tmux starts up, write it in tmux.conf to start zsh Keep the default shell bash.
+So when tmux starts up, write it in tmux.conf to start zsh.
+Keep the default shell bash.

     echo "alias tmuxstart='tmux new-session -A -s main'" >> ~/.bashrc echo "export HISTCONTROL=erasedups" >> ${HOME}/.bashrc

-Open the terminal When started with tmuxstart If you have a session,
+When started with tmuxstart, if you have a tmux session, you use it.

-if you do not use it, zsh will start up in a new session.
+If you do not have a tmux session, tmux will start up in a new session.

 # Powertop